Vancouver Art Gallery

 3 Star Rating As an avid art enthusiast, I usually visit galleries and museums globally without consulting reviews.
 Unfortunately, the Vancouver Art Gallery fell short of expectations due to its steep admission fee, renovation-reduced exhibit space, and relatively small size.
 The 'A Monochrome Journey' exhibit presented an interesting paradox, with some viewers finding blank canvases unexpressive, while others appreciated the technical challenge.
 This floor also showcased select works by Andy Warhol and emerging artists.
 Few pieces of the Group of Seven paintings were exhibited on this floor.
 However, the second floor's exhibits tackled sensitive themes, unsuitable for young audiences.
 It was quite uncommon to find such controversial exhibits in an art gallery.
 The Emily Carr collection, though captivating, was surprisingly limited.
 (Only 11 pieces of her artwork were displayed).
 Photography allowed me to creatively engage with the art, highlighting its subjective psychological impact.
 Art profoundly enhances human experience, fostering inspiration and joy.
 If we focus on the elements of the art piece including line, color, light, space, composition and style and try to perceive what kind of feelings the art pieces give to us.
 This approach helps deepen our appreciation for art.
 Keith Haring's words resonate: 'Art should be something that liberates your soul, provokes the imagination and encourages people to go further.'

-C Khan - 3 weeks ago
+C Khan - a month ago

 Show More